-tourism, and providing economic benefits to local businesses, tourism operators, and community organizations.
+tourism, and providing economic benefits to local businesses, artists, tourism operators, and community organizations.

-In addition to municipally run events, Barrie is home to a variety of events managed independently.
+In addition to municipally-run events detailed on this website, Barrie is home to a variety of events operated by other organizers.
 For more information, download the

-Barrie Events & Culture Guide or use the links to major events below.
+Barrie Events & Culture Guide* or use the links to major independent events.

 firstname.lastname@example.org.
 Staff are happy to provide information about the permit process and what may be required to host an event on municipal property.

-Events are vetted by Barrie's Event Action Team (BEAT) which includes members of the Barrie Police Service, Enforcement Services, and Parks.
-Events are considered on a case-by-case basis and are permitted if approved by BEAT and completion of all permit requirements.
+Event proposals are vetted by Barrie's Event Action Team (BEAT), which includes members of Recreation & Culture Services, Operations (Parks & Roads), Parks Planning, Enforcement Services, and the Barrie Police Service.
+Events are considered on a case-by-case basis and are permitted upon approval from BEAT and completion of all permit requirements.

 email@example.com.
 Staff are happy to provide more information about potential locations, permits, and other requirements for your project.